i-love-flamingo/flamingo-commerce/checkout/Readme.md

 # Checkout Package

-This package provides a One Page standard checkout with the following features:
+This package provides a one page standard checkout with the following features:

 * Concept for PaymentProviders, that can be used to implement specific Payments
-* A "Offline payment" Provider is part of the module
+* An "offline payment" provider is part of the module

-## Standard Checkout Flow
+## Standard checkout flow

 This module implements controller and services for the following checkout flow (the checkout process for the end customer):